shmokmt/ofuton-go/README.md

 ### What's ofuton?

-Futon is one of the beddings widely used in Japan.
+Ofuton is one of the beddings widely used in Japan.

 ### Original source